davidlougheed/strkit/README.md

 For more information, see also documentation on the [Output formats](./docs/output_formats.md).

+###### Note on output locus coordinates

+STRkit can adjust reference coordinates of STR loci to include regions it thinks should be part of the definition.
+Thus, output coordinates may not match the original BED catalog definition.
+This is done for two purposes:
+* To include slightly mismapped indels that may lie outside the catalog-defined region
+* To try to achieve a more consistent absolute copy number between the reference region and the sample data

+Using the `--respect-ref` flag (see [Caller usage](./docs/caller_usage.md)), users may suppress this behaviour.

 ##### REGARDING REFERENCE GENOMES

 The reference genome provided must be BGZipped and indexed using `samtools faidx`: